duijf/laps/README.md

 Plan the execution of services and dependencies.

-Signal handling.
-Wait for child termination before exiting.

 Clean up temp files on termination.

 A display thing for error messages.
 Include more meta-data for the current error enum.
 Don't return boxed errors.

-Ensure that all subprocesses are killed when the main process is.
-There should be a Linux cgroup API call/thing for this.

 Start processes in a a pseudo-terminal.